djw11192/project1/README.md

 ##Javascript-based Multiplayer game

 Players choose between "Home" and "Away".
-Each side is dealt 7 chips represented by NBA stars and take turns playing chips until there is a winner.
+Each side is dealt 7 chips, represented by NBA stars, and take turns playing chips until there is a winner.
 A chip's value is based on the NBA player's stats, and each category is weighted according to the scoring system chosen before the game starts.

 The team to "play" first is based on a 2-2-1-1-1 series format.
-The possession arrow indicated who's turn it is.
+The possession arrow indicates who's turn it is.

 ![game](images/wireframe.png)